clipperhouse/gen/README.md

 Clone this repo, and cd into the directory.
 Then, `go install`, which will create a binary called `gen` that you can invoke from the command line (assuming you’ve [set up](http://golang.org/doc/install) your paths, etc).

-`cd` into the /test directory and type `gen models.*Movie`.
+`cd` into the /test directory and type `gen *models.Movie`.
 This should overwrite the [movie_gen.go](/clipperhouse/gen/blob/master/test/movie_gen.go) file that came with the repo.
 Have a look at the header comments.

 Then, `go test`.